 Not to sound like the old, bitter hardcore fan who uses phrases like “back in the day” and “before the internet,” but back in the day, before the internet, there were no email addresses, Facebook pages, or any other digital means of getting in touch with bands.
-If you wanted to contact a band to book them for a show, buy their record, or interview them, you had to rely on the good ol’ US Postal Service.
+If you wanted to contact a band to book them for a show, buy their record, or interview them, you had to rely on the good ol’ postal service.
 Many fanzines in the 80s and early 90s therefore printed physical mailing addresses for bands alongside reviews of their records or demos.
 Often, this was their home or the base of operations for a label or distro.
-Marc Fischer, a Chicago-based teacher and artist, has taken those addresses from Maximum Rock'n'roll, searched for them on Google Maps, and compiled the results on a Tumblr called Hardcore Architecture.
+Marc Fischer, a Chicago-based teacher and artist, has taken those addresses from the influential American punk zine Maximum Rock'n'roll, searched for them on Google Maps, and compiled the results on a Tumblr called Hardcore Architecture.

 Through over 150 addresses, Hardcore Architecture tells a story of sorts, a different side of the genre.
 Whenever we see images of punk and hardcore’s heyday, it’s inevitably through some black and white or faded photo of someone screaming into a microphone, capturing the underground movement’s raw, youthful aggression.
 But what often gets overlooked is the everyday banality of this often glorified era.
 Many bands of the time were fueled by the mundane nature of the suburban towns in which they grew up.
 Hardcore Architecture paints a portrait of those very real settings.
 Through a larger lens, it’s also a study of a changing American middle class.
 Which is a lot to accomplish using nothing but an address finder.

 We recently talked about the project with Fischer, who is part of the collective called Public Collectors and is turning it into an exhibit at The Franklin, a Chicago art space in an artist’s backyard, very much staying true to its hometown aesthetic.